-The analyst data (moat rating and fair value estimates) used to reconstitute the index is as of the Tuesday before the second Friday of the reconstitution month.
+The analyst data (moat rating and fair value estimates) used to reconstitute the index is as of the first Friday of the reconstitution month.

 Refer to Appendix 1 for details on reconstitution and rebalancing.

 Index files are published according to the global calendar schedule.
 For more information, please refer to the Morningstar Indexes Holiday Calendar.